wblndr/ReShade-Depth-Pass-Extractor/README.md

-# ReShade Side-by-Side Video Extractor
+# ReShade SBS WFX
+A workflow for creating Side-by-Side (SBS) video passes with ReShade.

 ## Prerequisites
 -   ReShade installed in your game.